vanzasetia/thesaiticon.netlify.app/src/index.md

 ---
 layout: layouts/general.njk
 title: The Saiticon
-description: A country with people and robots.
+description: "Special Unique : A country with people and robots."
 ---

 Thesaiticon is a country located on the Australian Island.
 This country is communist.
 Even though the Thesaiticon country has a small population, it is a developed country and has succeeded in building a country with abundant wealth.
 The country has a currency called SaiCon ( SC ).
 The value of 1 SC is equivalent to 0.15$.